-The prize, presented in memory of the late Mrs. Forrester,by her husband, is to be awarded on Encaenia Day to the Divinity Student in his penultimate or final year who passes the best examination on the exegesis of the Greek text of St. Matthew, Chapters V-VII, provided always that the standard be sufficiently high.
+The prize, presented in memory of the late Mrs. Forrester, by her husband, is to be awarded on Encaenia Day to the Divinity Student in his penultimate or final year who passes the best examination on the exercise of the Greek text of St. Matthew, provided always that the standard be sufficiently high.